CleanCut/rusty_engine/tutorial/src/65-sprite-collider.md

-# Sprite Collider
+# Sprite Collisions

-Rusty Engine has an basic collision system.
-You may define one convex polygon shape to be a collider for a sprite.
-When two sprites with colliders whose `collision` fields are both set to `true` begin or end overlapping, a [`CollisionEvent`](https://docs.rs/rusty_engine/latest/rusty_engine/physics/struct.CollisionEvent.html) will be produced.
-If either of the sprites lacks a collider, or if either of the sprites has their `collision` field set to `false`, then no collision event is produced.
+Rusty Engine has a basic system for detecting collisions between sprites.
+When two sprites with collision enabled begin or end overlapping, a [`CollisionEvent`](https://docs.rs/rusty_engine/latest/rusty_engine/physics/struct.CollisionEvent.html) will be produced.
+By default, collisions are disabled on sprites, so you need to set the sprite's `collision` field to `true` if you want it to emit `CollisionEvent`s.

-Colliders will be rendered as lines on the screen if `Engine.show_colliders` is set to `true`.

-Colliders are stored in files with the same name and path as the image file they are for, but with the `.collider` extension.
-If a valid collider file exists when a sprite is created, it will be loaded automatically.
-However, the `collision` field for a sprite always defaults to `false`, so you must opt in to the collision system by setting `collision` to `true` on your sprites.

 ### Processing collision events